Brightening vs Whitening: What's the Difference?

 About AMVital's Approach

-AMVital creates brightening skincare using safe, effective ingredients specifically formulated for melanin-rich skin.
-Our products contain turmeric, kojic acid, and other proven brighteners—never hydroquinone, mercury, or steroids.
+AMVital creates brightening skincare using safe, effective ingredients formulated for melanin-rich skin.
+Our products contain turmeric, kojic acid, and other plant-based brighteners — never hydroquinone, mercury, or steroids.

 We believe in enhancing your natural radiance, not changing who you are.
-Every formula is designed to fade dark spots and even skin tone while celebrating your natural beauty.
-View our complete brightening routine guide.
+View our complete brightening routine guide, our safety and testing standards, and our full skincare routine.

 Brighten Safely, Naturally